shellspec/shellspec/README.md

 You can define before / after hooks by using `Before`, `After`.
 The hooks are called for each example.

+TIPS: `After` hook is a place to clean up, not an assertion.
+What you are looking for is probably `result` modifier.

+#### BeforeAll, AfterAll - example group hook

+You can define before all / after all hooks by using `BeforeAll`, `AfterAll`.
+The hooks are called before or after all examples.

 #### BeforeCall, AfterCall - call evaluation hook